Figurative Sculptures by Ann

 Linnemann - Denmark

-Robin has been an avid gardener since
+Robin was an avid gardener since

-beautiful garden that would also be a source of ideas for his clay
+a beautiful garden that would also be a source of ideas for his clay

 work.
-The current 2.5 acre “ANGLOJAPANADIAN”
+The “ANGLOJAPANADIAN”

 garden was started over 30 years ago on a beautiful country